Blaster4385/deepcool-display-linux/README.md

 Options:
-  -d, --daemon       Run the application in daemon mode -f, --file         Specify the CSV file containing the pattern data (This is required in daemon mode)
+  -d, --daemon       Run the application in daemon mode -f, --file         Specify the CSV file containing the pattern data (This is required in daemon mode) -t, --temperature  Display the CPU temperature
+  -c, --celcius      Display the CPU temperature in celcius -u, --usage        Display the CPU usage

 Commands:
   -h, --help         Print help